Meet Tara Lyn Emerson:

 Suspension training, cycling, and weight training have been important players in developing her movement and her athleticism despite her physical limitations.
 As a coach, she is able to connect with people on a different level because she understands individual obstacles but motivates and inspires everyone to find their unique “sweat zone.”

 In addition to weight training and spinning, Tara enjoys keeping active with salsa dancing, yoga, paddle-boarding, and tennis.

 What are your current physical issues/challenges?

 During athletic bouts, it is challenging for me to stay balanced.
-I lose my balance when I am lunging, squatting and deadlifting.
+I lose my balance when I am lunging, squatting, and dead lifting.
 I am also very limited in anything that requires jumping.
-I am unable to shift my body weight to the balls of my feet and I have to modify any exercises that require you to be on your toes (such as jumping jacks, jump rope, etc).
+I am unable to shift my body weight to the balls of my feet, and I have to modify any exercises that require me to be on my toes (such as jumping jacks, jumping rope, etc).

 What’s the hardest part about having CMT for you?

 This is a tough question for me to answer because I decided a long time ago to stop saying that I have CMT.
 As a teenager, doctors told me I have CMT.
 I then began to tell myself that I had a disability.
 I told other people “I can’t do that.
 I have a disability.”
 I carried the story of my CMT around like baggage.
 I thought of it as something I “had” but did not want.
 I told myself that I was different and flawed.
 Saying that I “had” CMT made me feel like a victim- like I was damaged goods.

 So, I decided to change my story.
 I now tell people I am a CMT athlete!
 Saying “I am” makes me feel powerful, and it makes me sit up a little taller just saying it.
 It fans my confidence flame.